ErikBoesen/gimp-web/content/news/2018-03-25_GIMP_2.10_RC1_Released/index.md

 </figure>

-This is not a 100%-guaranteed procedure, since a program state during a crash is unstable by definition, so backing up images might not always succeed.
+This is not a 100%-guaranteed procedure, since a program state during a crash is unstable by nature, so backing up images might not always succeed.
 What matters is that it will succeed sometimes, and this might rescue your unsaved work!